- Among the list of attribute-based encryption topics covered on this page:

 2012: President Barack Obama presents Brent Waters with a Presidential Early Career Award for Scientists and Engineers (PECASE), the highest honor bestowed by the United States government for science and engineering professionals in the early stages of their independent research careers.

 2013: Sergey Gorbunov, Vinod Vaikuntanathan and Hoeteck Wee publish “Attribute-based encryption for circuits.”
 (STOC 2013: 545-554).
-This joint work with collaborators from the University of Toronto, MIT and George Washington University presents the first ABE scheme for essentially all access policies.
+This joint work with collaborators from the University of Toronto, MIT and George Washington University presents the first attribution-based encryption scheme for essentially all access policies.
 The scheme additionally achieves post-quantum security.
 Wee is now a Senior Scientist with NTT Research.

 2015: Brent Waters is awarded the Grace Murray Hopper Award for the introduction and development of the concepts of attribute-based encryption and functional encryption.